+For many years I, like many people, have walked around with constant pain in my back.
+The neck had become so jammed up that I could not look over my shoulder to see if a car was in the blind spot.
+Thanks to side view mirrors I could make those heavy traffic lane switches without too much trouble.
+But at times, the pain had become excruciating to where looking in the mirror was the only direction I could ‘turn’ my head.
 There was a moment playing basketball a couple of decades ago that brought the permanent injury.
 I used to be pretty strong, I thought, until in a pickup game I reached up for a two-handed rebound.
 Little did I expect that the strength of the 6’6″ 300 pound no jump dude behind me was there to snatch the ball at the same time I did.
 He jerked the ball straight back and I was too stubborn to let go.
 I felt the heat rip through my left shoulder and neck.
 Afterwards, my whole back and neck was never the same again.

 Ever since that day with never relieving stress pouring down, it has been a battle to not have constant pain.
 I bought every back and neck device advertised to ‘work out’ the pain.
 Routine visits to the Chiropractor, herb remedies, rehab exercises, pain killers, hot tubs, ointments, and anything else that would provide some pain relief became part of my normal routine.
 Ultimately I just learned to live with the pain and accepted it as a way of life.

 I read the side effects of what all the pill bottles say about Tylenol, Advil, aspirin and the muscle relaxers that my doc prescribed for when the aches were more than I could handle.
 To try to keep my insides alive, I would only pop a pill or two or three as a last resort.
 I did find that working my tail off into exhaustion would keep my mind off the stress and aches all day helped.
 And ending the day with a couple of glasses of wine seemed to be the best cure.

 I wished my neck pain could be relieved.

 I just figured this was God’s way to keep me humble and to remind me of the pain maybe I deserved for all my years of rebellion.
 It seems like a good answer, doesn’t it?

 The Dalai Lama said – ‘Pain can change you, but that doesn’t mean it has to be a bad change.
 Take that pain and turn it into wisdom.’